-Small house floor plans are the most sought-after comparing with other home sizes.
+Small cabin and A-frame tiny house plans are the most sought-after compared with other home sizes.
 If you have a limited budget and are skilled enough to take on a DIY building project then this is a post for you!

-We compiled a list of the most affordable cabins, cottages, and A-Frame homes that you can build yourself.
-These small house floor plans come from a group of professional architects and designers – “Pin-Up House” located in the EU.
+We compiled a list of the most affordable and best-selling small cabin floor plans, cottages, and A-Frame tiny houses that you can build yourself.
+These small cabin plans along with other tiny house floor plans come from a group of professional architects and designers – “Pin-Up House” located in the EU.
 All construction estimates are based on the actual building costs.

 DIY building cost $7, 400

-Who doesn’t like cute A-Frame small houses like the one above?
-Extremely affordable and aesthetically gorgeous, this small house floor plan is inviting you finally to get off your couch and build something practical that you and your family will enjoy for years to come.
+Who doesn’t like cute A-Frame tiny houses like the one above?
+Extremely affordable and aesthetically gorgeous, this set of small cabin plans is inviting you finally to get off your couch and build something practical that you and your family will enjoy for years to come.

-Yes, building your own small A-frame cabin is a useful skill but it can also be a lot of fun.
+Yes, building your own small A-frame tiny house or cabin is a useful skill but it can also be a lot of fun.

 The floor plan is so simple that it doesn’t need any explanation.
 The only thing that comes to mind would be extending the roof over the porch 1-2 feet in case you’d want to sit there during the rain or have some shade on a hot sunny day.
 Planning on having some extra protection from the elements wouldn’t blow your budget.